pinarkocak/SimpleInstagram/README.md

       <uses-feature android:name="android.hardware.camera" />
       <uses-feature android:name="android.hardware.camera.autofocus" />

-Note that: in this project the part of camera is excerpted.
-You can visit the page <a href="https://github.com/react-native-community/react-native-camera">here.</a>
+Note that: in this project the part of camera has not written by me so you can visit the page that we get camera codes, <a href="https://github.com/react-native-community/react-native-camera">here.</a>